 International Francophonie Research Chair on Political Aspirations and Movements in Francophone Africa

-Chair: Marie-Eve Desrosiers, School of International Development and Global Studies
+Chair: Marie-Eve Desrosiers, Graduate School of Public and International Affairs

 February 2020 to January 2025

 Analyzing the specific characteristics of the recent protests in Burkina Faso, Guinea and the Democratic Republic of Congo, this chair will aim to better understand how protest trajectories of ordinary citizens are particularly affected by the francophone, local context of French-speaking Africa.

 The goal of this research is to investigate the learning and acquisition of multiple languages particular psycholinguistic measures of language performance across the life span.